Port Washington, WI

 - Develop an infiltration/inflow program in coordination with the Wastewater Treatment Plant Superintendent.

-- Completed the 2023 road improvement project which included road reconstruction, water main relay and new water services to the curb stop, and spot sidewalk replacement.
-In 2023, 0.75 total miles of road improvements occurred in the locations listed below:
+- Completed the 2024 road improvement project which included road reconstruction, water main relay and new water services to the curb stop, and spot sidewalk replacement.
+In 2024, 1.0 miles of road improvements occurred in the locations listed below:

 - Completed the $100,000 sidewalk replacement project for the northeast part of the city.
 This work consisted of the replacement of approximately 400 sidewalk slabs.